-Now that all of case one's results are proven to be the equilibrium results, stage one is solved using those values and the vote-shares that are needed to arrive at those equilibrium values under each delta value are solved and shown in Table 12 below.
+Now that all of case one's results are proven to be the equilibrium results, stage one is solved using the values.
+Under each delta value, vote-shares that are needed to arrive at the equilibrium condition are solved and shown in Table 12 below.